PaulAjii/hngxiii-stage3-telex-agent/README.md

 GOOGLE_SEARCH_ENGINE_ID=xxxxxxxxxxxxxxxxxxxx
 ```

-Running the Project
+4. Running the Project

-You can run the agent locally using the Mastra CLI:
+You can run the agent locally using:

 ```bash
 # Start the Mastra development server